-The Group will dispose of its inventories and excess land, if the need arises, to generate cash to meet its obligations.
+The Group will dispose of its excess land, if the need arises, to generate cash to meet its obligations.

-Besides current development projects, cash will be generated by joint venture projects undertaken with other reputable corporations and construction projects.
+Besides current development projects, cash will be generated by joint venture projects undertaken with other reputable corporations.

 (iii) Foreign Currency Risk